gotoplanb/discriminating-news-reading-behavior/dissertation.md

 > Table 4.1.
 > > Shows the number of participants for each prototype version and media.

-This is a defense that the various experimental treatments were administered to demographically equivalent participants.
+This suggests that the various experimental treatments were administered to demographically equivalent participants.
 However, it must be noted that the lack of a probabilistic sampling design makes external generalizations beyond this study tenuous at best and not statistically defensible.

 ### Stimulus manipulation check